Never Kill a Boy on the First Date

 "Never Kill a Boy on the First Date" is the fifth episode of the first season of the television series Buffy the Vampire Slayer.
 The episode aired on The WB on March 31, 1997.
 The episode was written by story editors Rob Des Hotel and Dean Batali, and directed by David Semel.

-Buffy tries to maintain some semblance of a normal teenage social life by opting for a hot date instead of helping Giles protect Sunnydale from a violent vampire prophecy.
-As she's blinded by love, Buffy ignores the signs of the dark forces aligning against her.
+Buffy tries to have a normal teenage life by going on a date instead of helping Giles protect Sunnydale from a vampire prophecy.
+Because she is in love, she ignores the warning signs of danger.
 Meanwhile, while Buffy's being romanced, The Master is plotting her demise by invoking the wrath of the "Anointed One", a great warrior vampire who is The Master's most powerful weapon against the slayer.

 Plot

 At night in a cemetery, Buffy (Sarah Michelle Gellar) stakes a vampire while Giles (Anthony Stewart Head) observes and critiques her technique.
 Afterward, he notices a ring on the ground, which leads him to believe that the vampire she killed was not a random encounter.
 Meanwhile, in his underground lair, the Master (Mark Metcalf) reads a prophecy from the Writings of Aurelius to his followers.

 At school, Buffy and Giles research the engravings on the ring in the library.
 Owen (Christopher Wiehl), a classmate Buffy has a crush on, enters to ask about a book of Emily Dickinson's poetry.
 Surprised to see Buffy in the library, he assumes she isn't interested in books.
 After he leaves, Buffy quickly asks Giles for any books he may have by Dickinson.

 At lunch, Buffy and Willow excitedly discuss her interaction with Owen.
 Buffy spots him sitting alone and approaches, but Cordelia (Charisma Carpenter) arrives first and invites Owen to the Bronze.
 Ignoring Cordelia's offer, Owen invites Buffy instead.
 However, Giles has deciphered more of the prophecy and becomes convinced that the Anointed One will rise that night.

 Despite Buffy's protests, she and Giles spend hours staking out the cemetery.
 No vampires rise, and although Giles is still certain of his calculations, he finally gives up.
 Buffy rushes to the Bronze, only to see Owen dancing with Cordelia.
 Disappointed, she quietly leaves.

 Meanwhile, in a bus heading to Sunnydale, a young boy speaks with a man who suddenly begins preaching about God's judgment and quoting prophecies.
 A vampire steps in front of the bus, causing it to crash.
 Other vampires appear and attack the passengers, including the preacher.

 The next morning, Owen finds Buffy at school and asks her out again, giving her his pocket watch to ensure she won't be late.
 Buffy happily accepts, while Xander (Nicholas Brendon) watches, visibly jealous.